NihalSidhu/NihalSidhu/README.md

 - Data pipeline engineering in the financial regulatory reporting realm
 - Data cleaning and model development using Python data science oriented libraries
-- Providing visual insights and research within Tableau
+- Displaying visual insights and research within Tableau
 - Querying data to solve problems in SQL